 There’s nothing that looks cooler than a car on the silver screen, and there’s just something special about hearing the roar of a car’s engine through a roper surround sound setup – whether it’s at home or in a cinema.
 Car enthusiasts can’t watch a movie without pointing out their favorite, so we thought we’d put together this cool list of our own personal favorite cars from movies.

 The Godfather stands as a classic 1969 novel by author Mario Puzo.
-Most people also consider it to be one of the best movies to ever be seen on the silver screen.
-It’s historical for its in-depth look into Mafia culture and customs – which had been never-before-seen at the time of its release, though of course car enthusiasts are going to remember this one for the cars.
+Most people also consider it to be one of the best movies to ever.
+It’s historical for its in-depth look into Mafia culture and customs–which had been never been seen at the time of its release.
+Though car enthusiasts are going to remember this one for the cars.

-The car that caught our eye the most was the 1941 Custom Lincoln Limousine in the movie and it’s not even one that shows up in a big movie scene.
+The car that caught our eye the most was the 1941 Custom Lincoln Limousine and it’s not even one that shows up in a big movie scene.
 It just stands out, driven by one of the rivals to the Corleone family.

 The auction of the remarkable beauty was announced at the end of 2012.

 If you’re a gear-nut, then The Fast and the Furious is likely on your list of top ten movies.
 It’s also one of the top 250 according to IMDB.
 The movie was first released in 2001, and featured a star cast including Vin Diesel in one of his most defining roles.

 Of course, the film spawned an entire franchise of successful films including The Fast & the Furious: Tokyo Drift and Fast & Furious in 2009.
 While everyone has a personal favorite, the first one is still the movie that sticks in most peoples’ heads.